grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 **User-configured labels**

-Labels that you manually configure in the alert rule to identify the generated alert instances or group them.
+Labels that you manually configure in the alert rule to identify the generated alert instances and manage the alerts.
+Common custom labels, depending on the use case, are: `severity`, `priority`, `team`, and `service`.

-You can also use a [template](ref:templates) to customize the label value and generate dynamic values when the rule is evaluated.
+Additionally, you can use a [template](ref:templates) to customize the label value and generate dynamic values from query data.

 **Data source query labels**